Sika Gari Promax - Ghanaians blast Nana Agradaa for charging her church members 300 cedis each to be accepted (Video)

 Famed Ghanaian female con artist, Nana Agradaa has stepped up her game once again citing a hilarious video that is currently trending on the internet.

-The fetish priestess who claims to be a new born again Christian has been fired from Ghanaiana for trying to extort money from her gullible church members.
+The fetish priestess who claims to be a new born again Christian has been fired from Ghanaians for trying to extort money from her gullible church members.

 READ ALSO: Nana Agradaa exposed after quoting a non-existent Bible verse on radio